 What is ARV and how is it calculated?

-The appraiser will look at the repairs on the list, like adding square footage, adding a bathroom, or if walls will be moved to significantly change or improve the layout of the house.
-He'll then find properties in the neighborhood that are comparable to the property after the planned repairs and improvements are completed.
-Based on those comparable properties and the differences or similarities to the property in question, he will then determine the after repaired value.
+The appraiser will look at the repairs on the list, like adding square footage, adding a bathroom, or if walls will be moved to significantly to change or improve the layout of the house.
+He or she will then find properties in the neighborhood that are comparable to the property after the planned repairs and improvements are completed.
+Based on those comparable properties and the differences or similarities to the property in question, he or she will then determine the property’s after repaired value.